1klap/simple_calendar-timeslot/README.md

 **Important** Then include the stylesheet in your rails app.

-If you an `application.css` file, include the following:
+If you have an `application.css` file, include the following:
 ```ruby
 *= require simple_calendar-timeslot
 ```